 The dolly zoom effect is often used in movies to create an unsettling and surreal feeling.
 It is also known as the Vertigo Effect.

-How to Create the Vertigo Effect in Your Time-Lapse
+Creating the Vertigo Effect with a Dolly Zoom in Your Time-Lapse

 What You’ll Need